 - Demonstrated educational leadership potential and skills including successful experience in school, postsecondary, community, and/or policy leadership;

-- Demonstrated academic excellence, problem-solving ability, technology proficiency, and interest in critically assessing and bringing about improvements to current educational policies and practices; and
+- Demonstrated academic excellence, problem-solving ability, technology proficiency, and interest in critically assessing and bringing about improvements to current educational policies and practices as that pertains to social justice and equity; and

 - A personal interview.